How does personal property coverage — also known as home contents coverage — work?

 While it can vary from one homeowners policy to another, your property personal coverage is usually set to a percentage of dwelling coverage — usually between 50 and 70% of your dwelling amount.
 If your dwelling amount is $250,000, your personal property coverage may range from $125,000 to $187,500.
 Typical renters policies will default to $10,000 to $25,000 in personal property coverage.
 If you are sharing your renter’s policy with a roommate, you might elect to increase this coverage amount.

 You generally have some flexibility for your personal property coverage limit.
-One way to determine how much coverage you need is to maintain a home inventory.
+One way to determine how much coverage you need is to create and maintain a home inventory.
 This inventory of your possessions can help you keep track of your personal belongings and give you a more accurate picture of how much it will take to replace them.
-If you don't already have such an inventory, the task can seem daunting.
-Below are some ways to help start your home inventory.

 Standard personal property insurance coverage will reimburse you for your belongings on an actual cash value basis.
 Actual cash value, or ACV, means you are reimbursed for what your belongings are currently worth — not what you originally paid for.
 Replacement cost, on the other hand, will reimburse you based on what it would cost to replace your belongings at the original market value.